 The first stop you’ll want to make is obviously Paul’s birthplace.
 Paul was born in Bemidji, MN, the town which features the iconic Paul and Babe statues.
 Next to the statues is the Bemidji Visitor’s Center, which features an extensive collection of Paul artifacts (as well as the interesting Fireplace of States).
 Below are a few photos of some of the items you will see, like Paul’s shotgun:

 The Bemidji Visitor’s Center is a fun place to check out; the staff is always ready to jump in and show you their fine collection of Paul memorabilia.
-While you’re there, check out the Fireplace of States.
+While you’re there, head across the street and buy some Paul merchandise at the local gift shop.

 The next place you’ll want to check out is Paul’s crib in Akeley, MN, positioned right behind the Kneeling Paul Bunyan.
 Paul definitely was a big baby.
 Also located behind this crib is a Paul Bunyan Museum with more artifacts as well, which I had photos of but lost in a recent computer crash.